kubernetes/website/README.md

 * June Yi ([GitHub - @gochist](https://github.com/gochist))
 * [Slack channel](https://kubernetes.slack.com/messages/kubernetes-docs-ko)

-## Running the site locally using Docker
+## Running the website locally using Docker

-The recommended way to run the Kubernetes website locally is to run a specialised [Docker](https://docker.com) image that includes the [Hugo](https://gohugo.io) static site generator.
+The recommended way to run the Kubernetes website locally is to run a specialized [Docker](https://docker.com) image that includes the [Hugo](https://gohugo.io) static website generator.

 > If you are running on Windows, you'll need a few more tools which you can install with [Chocolatey](https://chocolatey.org). `choco install make`

-> If you'd prefer to run the website locally without Docker, see [Running the site locally using Hugo](#running-the-site-locally-using-hugo) below.
+> If you'd prefer to run the website locally without Docker, see [Running the website locally using Hugo](#running-the-site-locally-using-hugo) below.

 If you have Docker [up and running](https://www.docker.com/get-started), build the `kubernetes-hugo` Docker image locally: